Re20Cboy/Ezchain-py/README.md

 #### Useful configuration options

-These are some critical configuration options in the project, which can be modified in the `Const.py` file.
+These are some critical configuration options in the project, which can be modified in the `const.py` file.

 * SAMPLE_NEIGHBORS_NUM controls the neighbors' number of each p2p node (include consensus and account).
 * NODE_ACCOUNT_DELAY and ACC_ACC_DELAY control the delay of consensus node to account node and the delay of account node to account node (referring here to queuing delays, excluding transmission times).
-* NODE_NUM controls number of consensus nodes.
+* NODE_NUM controls number of consensus nodes in NON-DST mode.
-* ACCOUNT_NUM controls number of account nodes.
+* ACCOUNT_NUM controls number of account nodes in NON-DST mode.
 * PICK_TXNS_NUM controls the upper limit of transactions packaged at one round (block), it should theoretically not exceed ACCOUNT_NUM^2/2.
 * SIMULATE_ROUND controls the mining round.
 * BANDWIDTH controls the network's bandwidth.